How to Catch Environment Variable Errors Early

 - DEBUG: Set to true for development

-• New team members miss nuances
+• New people miss stuff

 Application-Level Validation is Too Late